Epsom Salt for Rose and Bloomers

 The benefits of Epsom Salt on plants are many including that it’s organic, it’s gentle on plants and it’s cheap!

-Here are some specific ways it helps with plants:
+So if you're growing roses, here are some specific ways it helps with plants:

-- Improves flower blooming.
+- Improves rose flower blooming.

 - It enhances a plant’s green color.